 By Ethan Laird

-You’ll also never know exactly what you are going to get.
-Whitman’s magic lies in his ability to give people those expected extravaganzas that we look forward to every year at Mammoth, mixed in with just the right number of new tricks pulled from his snowproof sleeves.
-One event that we look forward to every year in both Park City and Mammoth is the Onesie Apres-Ski, an Elevation Gay Ski Week tradition that manages to be sexy without losing its sense of humor.
+The Onesie Apres-Ski is an ELEVATION Gay Ski Week tradition that somehow manages to be sexy without losing its sense of humor.
 Where else can you find a collection of burner boys in rainbow bodysuits, gaymers in unicorn-horn hoodies, circuit boys in ass-less onesies and lumberjocks in wool socks?

 The Saturday night event, GEAR, is the most overtly sexy party of the week, but again, doesn’t take itself too seriously.
 It’s like a warehouse party at altitude (don’t think about it too hard).
 The dress code is gear – leather gear, sports gear, ski gear.
 Just put some THOT into it.
 (What’s the difference between a straight ski week and a gay ski week?
 A harness.)

-Every year, regardless of which I pick, I have a different experience at each ELEVATION.
-I‘ve made new friends each year, sometimes a future ex-boyfriend, I’ve had bluebird ski days and fresh powder snowy days.
+I’ve attended Elevation many times over the years, and regardless of which Elevation I pick (and yes, sometimes I do both), I have a different experience at ELEVATION.
 You can ski all day and crash early, party hard and sleep in, or be the first-chair-last-call hero we all wish we were.